opis/cache/README.md

 simple and effective architecture, ensures that support for new backend storages can be easily achieved by simply implementing an interface.

-The currently supported storages are: APC, APCU, Database, File, Memory, Memcache, Memcached, MongoDB, Proxy, Redis, WinCache, XCache, ZendCache and ZendMemory.
+The currently supported storages are: APC, APCU, File, Memory, Memcache, Memcached, MongoDB, Proxy, WinCache, XCache, ZendCache and ZendMemory.

+Support for SQL databases or Redis storages can be added by using the optional [Opis Storages](https://github.com/opis/storages) package.

 ### License